fzi-forschungszentrum-informatik/BEMCom/Readme.md

 ## Contributing

-Contributions are welcome, especially extensions to the documentation and new services.
-For the latter please see the documentation on [service development](documentation/03_service_development.md) before you start developing.
+Contributions are welcome!
+Please see the [documented guidelines](documentation/04_contributing.md) before you start developing.